How To Decorate With Vintage Candlesticks Holders and Candles

 In addition, I love to use candles in unexpected ways.

 I added hanging votives to the DIY light fixture for this Galentine’s Brunch table.
-The fun votives are water activated.
-A little food coloring added the red color to complete the tablescape idea.
+The fun votives are water-activated.
+A little food coloring was added to create the red color to match the tablescape idea.

 Click Here To Shop Similar Items Used On The Post